pyarmak/entrada-1x-docs/user/docs/exams/imports.md

 folder: /some/folder

 **Multiple Choice Horizontal (multiple responses)**
 Multiple choice horizontal questions with multiple responses have a type of "mc_h_m".
 They include 1-5 answer choices, and one or more "answer" attributes for the letter(s) of the correct answer(s).
 An example is shown below.
+Note that questions presented in horizontal view to learners will not have the strikethrough feature available when learners take an exam.

 1. Which of these are blue?
 a. sky